victoriaalvarezcidgt/Decision-making-models/04__Documentation/05__Shiny_App.md

     Boruta Algorithm
   </summary>

   If the user selects the <strong> Boruta feature selection </strong> method, the Boruta algorithm is applied to the dataset.
-The Boruta algorithm is run using the Boruta function, and the resulting model is further processed using the <code>TentativeRoughFix</code> function.
+The Boruta algorithm is run using the <code>Boruta</code> function, and the resulting model is further processed using the <code>TentativeRoughFix</code> function.
 The reduced dataset is created by selecting the target variable and the attributes selected by the Boruta algorithm.

   ```R
 # Boruta Model